 Here's some expert advice on how to get the best shot of Britain's most famous landmarks - to make sure you can make all your friends jealous!

-Whether you’ve visited Big Ben, the Shard or Stonehenge, it’s almost a certainty in 2019 that you will have snapped a photo of it.
+Whether you’ve visited Big Ben, the Shard or Stonehenge, it’s almost a certainty that you will have snapped a photo of it.
 However, when visiting some of these landmarks, it can be hard to know where exactly is best to take your shot.
 Is there a vantage point you don’t know about that frames the location in question in all its glory?
 Or have you seen a photo someone else has taken of the landmark and wondered where they were to get that angle?

 Wonder no more, as Premier Inn has teamed up with professional photographer Daniel Lewis to reveal some of the very best places to go to photograph Britain’s most popular landmarks.

 Since being officially opened on 31 December 1999, the London Eye has become synonymous with the London skyline, and of course, photos of the capital.
 To get photos that stand out from the crowd though, try:

 Shots of the London Eye don’t need to include the entire wheel but can be a lot more effective when they partner the historical architecture of the city, with the glass capsules of the Eye.
 Head to the Horse Guards Parade in Whitehall for this photo of London both new and old.

 When visiting a city like London that has so many landmarks, you want a photo that gets as many of them in the frame as possible.
 For two of the most popular, the London Eye and Big Ben, this is made possible by standing on the Golden Jubilee Bridge!
 With the River Thames taking centre stage, Big Ben on the right and the Eye on the left.